The Complete Guide To Self-Employment Taxes

 - Office supplies

 These are just a few of the deductions that you can use to lower your tax liability.
-Check out the top 20 tax deductions for freelancers to see how you can save on your taxes!
+Check out the top 20 self-employment tax deductions to see how you can save on your taxes!

 Step 3: Gather Your Tax Forms

-Next, you need to fill out the appropriate self-employment tax forms.
-This may include:
+Next, you need to fill out the appropriate self-employment tax forms, which may include:

 - Form 1040: This is the US Individual Income Tax Return form.
 If you’ve filed for yourself in prior years, you’re already familiar with this form.